EmmanuelADAM/jade/protocols/sealedEnglishAuction/readme.md

   - propose an object with a initial mark
   - wait for bid,
   - repropose the object with the best mark,
-  - and so on as long as bids are proposed.
+  - and so  as long as bids are proposed.

  ---